getporter/porter/docs/content/slides/pack-your-bags/index.md

 ---

-# Yes and...?
+# Distributing App and Invocation Images is solved
 --

-* Distributing App and Invocation Images is solved
+## So what about the bundle?
 --

-* So what about the bundle?

---

-* It turns out OCI can help here too...
+## It turns out OCI can help here too...

+---

+# OCI Registries Can Store Lots of Things

+* CNAB today is working within the OCI Spec (not optimal)
+* CNAB Spec group working with OCI to improve this

 ---